project statys delivery

 King's Inch Road Sewer Upgrade

-The temporary pipeline will handle flows during the upgrade
+The temporary pipeline is carrying flows during the upgrade

-Installation of the temporary overland pipe to handle flows while the existing underground sewer is relined is underway.
+A temporary overland pipe is in operation to handle flows while the existing underground sewer is relined.

-Andrew Avenue and Crofton Way are closed to vehicles for the duration of the project.
-Pedestrian access has been maintained.
+Andrew Avenue and Crofton Way remain closed to vehicles although pedestrian access is being maintained.

 King's Inch Road Sewer Upgrade